-To reduce our carbon emissions, we focus on increasing the energy and raw material efficiency of our operations through continuous improvement of existing processes as well as the adoption of innovative processes and technologies.
-We aim to increase the use of renewable energy, as well as bio-based or circular raw materials, and to work with our suppliers to reduce the carbon footprint of our raw materials.
+Recognizing the UN Paris Climate Agreement as the global framework for combatting climate change, we focus on increasing the energy and raw material efficiency of our operations through continuous improvement of existing processes as well as the adoption of innovative processes and technologies.
+Over the last years, we have increased the use of renewable energy to almost 50% of our total energy use, as well as increased the use of bio-based or circular raw materials, and worked with our suppliers to reduce the carbon footprint of our raw materials.
 By the end of 2017, we already reduced our cradle-to-grave carbon footprint per ton of product by 15% compared to 2012.

 We also develop innovative products and services that enable our customers to reduce their own energy use and carbon impact, helping move the entire industry towards a more sustainable future.